mannduuu07-png/ecommerce-funnel-analysis/README.md

 - **Goal:** Assess whether payment-system performance is a major driver before investigating behavioral factors

 ### 2. Funnel Analysis
-- Built 3-stage event sequence tracking to quantify drop-off at each decision point
+- Built a four-stage ordered funnel sequence tracking to quantify drop-off at each decision point
 - **Goal:** Identify where potential revenue is being lost

 ### 3. Non-Converting Session Segmentation